 When a value isn’t a valid type, or when we use a wrong type of function argument, this #VALUE!
 Error occurs.

-In this example, we try to add cells D5 and C5 in cell E5.
+In this example, we try to add cells D5 and C5 to cell E5.
 But, as the data type is not the same for the two cells, the error arises.

 To avoid this error, input the same type of data type in the formula.
 Here, instead of C5, type D6 and it’ll return a result.